 Genie, Nancy, and Boo, the bear left for the pub.
 When they arrive, surviving the gusts of rain, it’s all over the news: Katrina, as she is called now, has officially reached a category 3.
 The governor is advising people to evacuate.

 “Your performance is down the drain,” the manager explains, “you better take your child and drive all night to your parents.
 It’s not safe here.”

 Genie calls her folks and arranges to leave right away.
 She has to drive more than 400 miles so, she is a little bit tense.

 Nancy is frightened.
 All those people running and talking loudly; she doesn’t understand.
 And that rain is creepy.

 Back in the car, Genie tries to calm down her daughter.

-When she hits 50 miles she looks in the mirror to Nancy at the back seat.
+When she hits 50 miles, she looks in the mirror at Nancy in the back seat.